What is sampling?

 Sampling is an approach used in market research and opinion polls, that involves only questioning a subset of people, statistically knowing their views will generally represent the entire group.

 As obvious as it sounds, it’s very much a numbers game!
-As such sampling is only really a viable option for larger organizations.
+As such sampling is only really a viable option for larger organisations.

 As a general rule of thumb, we would only consider sampling if you have at least 1000 employees in every cut of data you want to see (i.e. any group or demographic breakdowns that you want to see).
 Given most companies will want to see at least 5 different cuts of data, this means overall you will need at least 5000 people in your whole company to consider sampling.